Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation

 I apply this only to the stellar templates younger than 10 Myr, while I used the same attenuation as in (ii) for the diffuse dust component affecting all stellar templates.
 In all three cases, I fit a different \citet{Calzetti2000} attenuation curve (\autoref{eq:attenuation} with $E_b=\delta=f_{\rm nogas}=0$) for the gas emission lines templates.

-I found that options (i) and (ii) produce an insignificant difference in the final results, but there is some degeneracy in the attenuation parameters, which makes any trend between dust parameters less obvious.
+I found that options (i) and (ii) produce an insignificant difference in the final results, but in the first case there is more degeneracy in the attenuation parameters, which makes any trend between dust parameters less obvious.
 Option (iii) generates a similar result for the older and intermediate populations, as expected.
 However, when allowing the youngest population to have its own attenuation, this becomes completely degenerate with the amount of star formation in that same young component.
 As a result, one can obtain good fits with an unlikely large attenuation associated with an equally large star formation, but with complete degeneracy between the two parameters.
 This is the well-known SFR-dust degeneracy mentioned in \autoref{sec:intro}.
 It can be broken by introducing extra assumptions on the dust geometry and reradiated UV fraction, combined with rest-frame IR data, which I do not have.

-In conclusion, I adopted as my standard choice the two-parameters attenuation function of the option (ii), which applies to the whole population, as done e.g. by \citet{Kriek2013}.
+In conclusion, I adopted as my standard choice the two-parameters attenuation function of option (ii), which applies to the whole population, as done e.g. by \citet{Kriek2013}.
 I enforced bounds on the parameters as $-1<\delta<0.4$ and $0<A_V<4$.
 As illustrated by \citet[fig.~1]{Kriek2013}, their two-parameters parametrization differs from both the Milky Way \citep{Cardelli1989} and \citet{Calzetti2000} attenuation laws, but appear to better describe high-$z$ galaxies.
 However, using the full four-parameter attenuation curve, which covers the \citet{Calzetti2000} curve and other curves from the Milky Way to the Large Magellanic Cloud \citep{Gordon2003}, does not alter my scientific conclusions.